 A Rocky Mountain Original

-Growing up on an Alpaca ranch in the rural town of Sundre Alberta, she had a distant view of the majestic Rockies and Banff National Park. .She is able to recall memories of a rural childhood where drinking afternoon tea out of china cups with her mother’s friends was a highly anticipated ritual.
+Growing up on an Alpaca ranch in the small town of Sundre, Alberta, she had a distant view of the majestic Rockies and Banff National Park. .She is able to recall memories of a rural childhood where drinking afternoon tea out of china cups with her mother’s friends was a highly anticipated ritual.
 As a child, she sat quietly for hours sipping tea, tasting treats and listening to the female patter of conversation.
-Later, in her travels she discovered a new world of tea that inspired her to make the beverage her vocation and specialty loose leaf teas available to her community.
+Later, in her travels, she discovered a new world of tea that inspired her to make the beverage her vocation, and specialty loose leaf teas available to her community.

 Her Path to Tea